Sidhant006/LLM-Seminar_Presentation/README.md

 # LLM-Seminar_Presentation
-Seminar Presentation on Large Language Models ans Vector Representation using LaTeX Beamer
+Seminar Presentation on Large Language Models and Vector Representation using LaTeX Beamer